Rasburicase

 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Rasburicase is approved for use by the U.S. Food and Drug Administration (and European counterparts) for the prevention and treatment of tumor lysis syndrome (TLS) in people receiving chemotherapy for hematologic cancers such as leukemias and lymphomas.
 However, it is not clear if it results in important benefits such as decreased kidney problems or decreased risk of death as of 2017.

 It is being investigated for treating severely high blood levels of uric acid from other sources.
 For example, it has been used for hyperuricemia in gout, in other rheumatologic conditions, and in rhabdomyolysis with kidney failure.

 Contraindication

-Rasburicase use is contraindicated in patients with a G6PDH deficiency.
+Rasburicase use is contraindicated in patients with a G6PDH deficiency as it may cause sudden, severe hemolysis.
+The blood smear revealed numerous abnormal red blood cells (RBCs) with membranous defects (bite cells) and submembranous blister-like structures (blister cells).
+These cell types are characteristic of Heinz body hemolytic anemia (HBHA).
+While Heinz bodies are not visible on a Giemsa-stained smear, they can be detected with supravital staining, appearing as 1- to 3-μm inclusions in RBCs (inset).

 Side effects

 Rasburicase administration can cause anaphylaxis (incidence unknown); methemoglobinemia may occur in susceptible individuals such as those with G6PDH deficiency due to the production of hydrogen peroxide in the urate oxidase reaction.
 Testing patients for G6PDH deficiency prior to starting a course of rasburicase has been recommended.